sayshay/untapped_challege/README.md

 Our [custom React component library](https://design.business.untappd.com/) has been added to this project so that you don't get too caught up on the design.
-These components are based on [styled-system](https://styled-system.com/getting-started) and [styled-components](https://www.styled-components.com/docs/), so you can reference those docs if you need clarification.
+This component library is based on [styled-system](https://styled-system.com/getting-started) and [styled-components](https://www.styled-components.com/docs/), so you can reference those docs if you need clarification.
 You shouldn't need to add much, if any, custom styling when using this.
+Margins & paddings would be the main edits; reference how `styled-system` handles this.

 ### Design Specs: (reference Figure 1)